splunk/public-o11y-docs/synthetics/browser-test/browser-test-results.rst

 - Expand the details in a row to show the request and response headers for that resource.
 - Hover over a row of the timeline to view a pop-up message with detailed request timings for that resource.
 - Search resources in a page by keywords in the URL.
-- Use the tabs to filter the waterfall chart by resource type, including JS, CSS, Image, Media, JSON, and XML.
+- Use the tabs to filter the waterfall chart by resource type, including JS, CSS, _image/spoc, Media, JSON, and XML.
 - Download the raw HAR file.
 - Show or hide columns in the chart